Previous dayApril 19, 2026Next day

 31.8 km2III-AutoUSGS →

-The USGS recorded this magnitude 3.4 earthquake 19 km SSE of Pāhala, Hawaii at 22:31 UTC on April 19, 2026.
+April 19, 2026 brought a magnitude 3.4 earthquake 19 km SSE of Pāhala, Hawaii, logged at 22:31 UTC.
 In the 72 hours after this event, the USGS recorded 5 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
-Peak ground motion corresponded to MMI 3.2, classified as light shaking.
+Maximum shaking intensity peaked at MMI 3.2 (light).
 A small number of nearby observers (2) submitted felt reports to the USGS.
 At a depth of 31.8 km, the event was shallow crustal.
-Coordinates: 19.051°, -155.378°.
+The epicenter is at 19.051°, -155.378°.
 See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19